hynek/argon2-cffi/CONTRIBUTING.rst

 - Make sure your changes pass our CI.
   You won't get any feedback until it's green unless you ask for it.
 - If your change is noteworthy, add an entry to the changelog_.
+  Use present tense, semantic newlines, and add link to your pull request.
 - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
 - Don’t break backward compatibility.
 - *Always* add tests and docs for your code.